 Most of us can manage to tell a story, but it takes certain talents to craft and present a captivating version worthy of lending an ear to.
 Think creative brief vs. final artwork, the way you package and present a narrative really matters.

 “We are oy, storytellers, gathering tales from all around.
 We listen to them closely, understanding the plot lines, and craft versions worthy of sharing around a fire.
 Like the good old days.

-Times might have changed, but the power of a good story still lingers.
+And although times might have changed, the power of a good story still lingers.

 This fire-starter is a reminder of a long lived tradition of storytelling.
 We hope it sparks the fire that will bring us together to get your story flowing.
 We’d love to hear it and make it come to life”.

 The gift itself is mostly symbolic.
 We chose a black firestarter necklace, calling on the receiver to “start a fire”.
 The package that contains it, however, breathes life into it.

 Imagine a vast night sky, the copper of dancing flames and embers, the flying sparks and raising smoke; little details come together to create an unboxing experience full of mystery.

 Who are oy?
 Why send a firestarter?
 Can it actually start a fire?
 The promo piece raises a lot of questions.
 It demonstrates concepting, design and production skills, and most importantly sparks interest.
 Which is exactly what oy wanted: a catalyst to get the conversation flowing.